oracle-livelabs/oci-core/zpr/db-access/db-access.md

 * Get the fully qualified domain name (FQDN) of the private endpoint and not the local IP address.
 ![Get the FQDN of the database's private endpoint](images/db-pe-fqdn.png =500x*)

-* Make sure that your have allowed traffic to the database and the compute instance.
+* Make sure that you have allowed traffic to the database and the compute instance.
 In this test we open it up to all to make this lab simple.
-In production you would normally set the specific IP addresses only or a IP address address range.
-Its also a good idea to limit the protocol to port 22 for only ssh use.
+In production you would normally set the specific IP addresses only or a IP address range.
+It is also a good idea to limit the protocol to port 22 for only ssh use.
 ![Allow all IP addresses or at least your IPs](images/ingress-rules.png)

 * Test the connection by running the Ncat command from one of your compute instances.
 Since the database has a private endpoint you can't connect to that from your laptop.
-Private endpoints are only available inside your tenancy.
 ```nc -v <your private endpoint for DB>.oraclecloud.com  1521```
 ![Run the Ncat command from your compute instance](images/terminal-test-connect-instance.png)